ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 3. Backend:
    - Sets `published=true` on the ShotFile
    - Sets `published=false` on any previously published file
-   - Updates `shot.published_output` to this file's S3 key
+   - Updates `shot.published_output` to this file's Object Storage key
 4. Frontend shows ★ published badge on the tile (violet circle, top-left)

 In Sprint 1 this is a local marker.
 In Sprint 2, published outputs get pinned rightmost on the global board and optionally pushed to Kitsu.